Casey Gallagher

-Casey Gallagher (born 2 August 1996) is an English female darts player who plays in British Darts Organisation (BDO) events.
+Casey Gallagher (born 2 August 1996) is an English female darts player who plays in World Darts Federation (WDF) events.

 Career

 Gallagher has made a name in the BDO tour, winning various titles in the girls' section, and already winning a ladies' tournament, after triumphing in the Malta Open in 2012.
 She has also won the WDF Europe Cup Girls' Singles twice: in 2012, and defended her title in 2013.
 She also completed the triple with the England girls' team, taking the overall title on both occasions; and she also won the pairs in 2012 with Josie Patterson, and in 2013 with Natasha Eaves.
 In october 2013 came her biggest two wins in youth events when she won the WDF World Cup Girls Singles defeating Tiarna Smith in the final, she then won the Winmau World Masters Girls title by beating Kayleigh O'Neill 4-0 in the final.
 She played Deta Hedman at the 2014 BDO World Trophy, losing 0–4 in legs.
 She qualified for her first world championships the following year losing to Rachel Brooks in the first round.

 In 2015, Casey achieved her first double ranking title win in one weekend, by winning the LDO Swedish Classic and Swedish Open in August, wins over Fallon Sherrock and Anastasia Dobromyslova respectively in the finals capped her 2nd and 3rd senior ranking titles.
 Casey also achieved 2 Semi finals in November in the Jersey Open and Jersey Classic, with 3 further quarter finals coming in successive weekends in the England National Championships, Antwerp Open and Belgium Open which ensured her of a place at Lakeside for the 2016 BDO World Championships.

 In 2016, steady runs would again ensure Casey would reach a third straight World Championships going into the tournament ranked 13th in the World.
 She faced Deta Hedman, the world number 1, in the first round of the 2017 BDO World Darts Championship, winning 2-1.
 She went out to Corrine Hammond in the Quarter Finals.

 In 2017, she failed to qualify for the World Trophy and went out in the floor games in the Winmau World Masters.
 A late flurry of good runs including reaching the final of the Antwerp Open, and semi finals of the Antwerp Masters.
 However she failed to qualify for the 2018 BDO World Darts Championship.